-The Regional Water Board lead a stakeholder effort to develop a MERP strategy completed in November 2012.
-The Strategy recommends to the Executive Officer how dischargers will be responsible for participating in a MERP, identifies performance measures, and proposes a collaborative process for developing, funding, and implementing the MERP.

-Dischargers are required to produce a MERP workplan for implementing the strategy by October 20, 2013.
-The MERP workplan(s) will cover activities for the first three-year period to coincide with the three-year TMDL review.
-A first step in developing a MERP workplan is to identify its funding and administrative process.
-The Aquatic Science Center is the preferred entity to administer the MERP.
-The California Department of Public Health and the Office of Environmental Health Hazard Assessment are the preferred agencies to lead MERP activities.
+The Regional Water Board led a stakeholder effort to develop a MERP strategy completed in November 2012, which recommends to the Executive Officer how dischargers will be responsible for participating in a MERP, identifies performance measures, and proposes a collaborative process for developing, funding, and implementing the MERP.
+Dischargers produced a MERP workplan for implementing the strategy in October 2013.
+The MERP workplan outlines goals and activities through 2019.
+The Aquatic Science Center is the MERP's fiscal agent for dischargers; the Delta Conservancy for state funds.
+The California Department of Public Health and the Office of Environmental Health Hazard Assessment are leading MERP activities.
 Dischargers are required to provide good-faith opportunities to integrate all other stakeholders (e.g., tribal representatives, community-based organizations, regulators, public health agencies, social service and health care providers, and park and marina operators) into development of the workplan and implementation of activities.

-The recommended resources level for the program is 1-1.5 full-time equivalents per year.
-Dischargers now need to develop a "participation agreement" specifying how, and how much, they intend to contribute.
-The anticipated approach is based on proportion of methylmercury load.
-Regional Board staff will continue to seek funding for the MERP in addition to discharger contributions, and support other stakeholders seeking outside grant funding.
+Key tasks are to outreach to community leaders, and develop and implement outreach activities.
+Find updates and files at http://deltaconservancy.ca.gov/delta-mercury-exposure-reduction-program-merp/.

 - Janis Cooke, Regional Water Board

 - Mark Severeid, City of Woodland

-- Find updates and files at http://www.waterboards.ca.gov/centralvalley/water_issues/tmdl/central_valley_projects/delta_hg/stakeholder_workgroup_mtgs/index.shtml
+- Shakoora Azimi-Gaylon, Delta Conservancy

+- Alyce Ujihara, DPH

+- Gabriela Pasat, MERP Coordinator